 Absolutely.
 Use VBA or Power Query to handle large datasets quickly and efficiently, as shown in the advanced section.

-How do I create a printable or easy-to-read pair list?
+How to create a printable or easy-to-read pair list?

 Use formulas to arrange pairs side by side, or create a PivotTable that groups names by pair number for neat printing.